-Example 14.
+Example 13.
 A landscaper who is an Option 2 or Option 3 contractor is hired to build a berm and install stone edging around it.

-The Option 2 or Option 3 contractor will pay or remit tax on the building materials (for example, dirt, edging material) purchased and used to build the berm.
+The Option 2 or Option 3 contractor will pay sales tax or remit use tax on the building materials (for example, dirt, edging material) purchased and used to build the berm.
 The contractor will not collect sales tax on the amount charged to build the berm.

-Example 15.
-A landscaper who is an Option 2 or Option 3 contractor is hired to apply or reapply mulch to a customer's existing flower bed and berm located in Chadron.
+Example 14.
+A landscaper who is an Option 2 or Option 3 contractor is hired to apply or reapply mulch to a customer's existing flower bed and berm.

 When applying or reapplying mulch that is not associated with planting live plants, the landscaper is a contractor.
-The Option 2 or Option 3 contractor will pay or remit tax on its cost of the mulch.
+The Option 2 or Option 3 contractor will pay sales tax or remit use tax on its cost of the mulch.
 The contractor will not collect sales tax on the amount charged for contractor labor performed in connection with applying or reapplying the mulch.